Don’t like eggnog? Give it’s tropical Puerto Rican cousin a try – coconut-based Coquito is rich, creamy, full of rum, and ready for any holiday party!

 It is also known as Crème de Vie (Cuba), Rompope (Mexico), Crémas (Haiti), and Ponche Crema (Venezuela).
 Some variations are sold bottled in liquor stores.

-How To Make The BEST Puerto Rican Coquito:
+How to make the BEST Puerto Rican coquito

 Most recipes for Coquito you’ll find have you blending up your ingredients in a blender.

-This particular recipe involves a bit of simmering to infuse flavors prior to mixing in the rum.
+This particular Abe-developed recipe involves a bit of simmering to infuse flavors prior to mixing in the rum.
 It’s almost like aging rum balls in record time.

 However, you can also combine everything in your blender and blitz it up to Coquito goodness if you’re in a time crunch!
 It will still be delicious!